Unseeded Osaka tops Kasatkina to win first WTA title

 Kasatkina was two points from defeat against Venus Williams in the semi-finals but rallied for the upset triumph.

-Kasatkina, who wasn't even born when Williams was competing at Indian Wells, said she really felt the nerves getting to her on the big stage in the final.
+Kasatkina, who wasn't even born when Williams first competed at Indian Wells, said she really felt the nerves getting to her on the big stage in the final.

 She called her coach to come down from the stands for advice at one point but couldn't remember after the match what he told her.